bond005/impartial_text_cls/README.md

 ----------

-For installation you need to Python 3.6 or later.
+For installation you need to use Python 3.6 or later.
 To install this project on your local machine, you should run the following commands in the Terminal:

 ```
 git clone https://github.com/bond005/impartial_text_cls.git